cubicYYY/Personal-Blog-with-Hexo-Cactus/source/_posts/Rust-Async-Demystified-p1.md

 However, more steps/phases in a task are common in programming.
 Sometimes, you even need to set multiple callbacks for a step (e.g., `onSuccess` and `onFail`).
 For example, there are many stages in HTTP connection establishment, and transitions between states are A LOT.
-In situations like this, callbacks start to nest into each other, and you can see the code becomes this:
+In situations like this, callbacks start to nest into each other, and you can see the code becomes like this:

 ```javascript
 function step1(callback) {